lazarusmwangim/Ticketing-System-Node-JS/README.md

 ## NB
 All the Event Managers operations require that they must be logged into the system.</br>
 To use, test or consume the API's you need to provide the authentication key in your headers.</br>

+To run the graphql endpoints, {base_url}/graphql</br>
+Then Copy the query content in the GraphQL.txt file..

    Please let me know for issues or area of concern